SeahChenKhoon/edge-telemetry-anomaly-detection/README.md

 ---
 ## 📄 Project Report
 #### 🧭 Scenario Overview

-Modern edge devices and industrial systems increasingly depend on real-time telemetry data to ensure reliability, safety, and performance.
-These devices generate high-frequency measurements such as CPU usage, memory consumption, execution time, and power usage — all of which can be monitored to detect early signs of system stress, hardware failure, or performance degradation.
+Modern edge devices and industrial systems increasingly depend on real-time telemetry data to maintain reliability, safety, and performance.
+These devices emit high-frequency metrics—such as CPU usage, memory consumption, execution time, and power draw—that can be monitored to detect early signs of stress, faults, or degradation.

-The objective of this project is to **develop and evaluate a lightweight anomaly detection pipeline** capable of operating efficiently in **resource-constrained environments**.
-Specifically, the solution must support:
+This project aims to **develop and benchmark a lightweight anomaly detection pipeline** optimized for **resource-constrained environments**.
+Specifically, it supports:

-Real-time inference on edge devices (without GPU acceleration)
+- Real-time inference on CPU-only edge devices

-Low memory and storage footprint
+- Low memory and storage footprint

-Accurate detection of abnormal system behavior based on telemetry inputs
+- Accurate detection of abnormal behavior from telemetry inputs

+The solution employs a two-stage machine learning approach:
+- **Unsupervised learning** using `IsolationForest` for anomaly discovery
+- **Supervised proxy modeling** via `RandomForestClassifier`, trained on pseudo-labels to enable ONNX conversion

-To accomplish this, we use a machine learning–based anomaly detection strategy that combines **unsupervised learning (Isolation Forest)** with a **supervised proxy model (Random Forest)** for ONNX compatibility.
-The goal is to benchmark both models and optimize for deployment via ONNX Runtime.
+The final goal is to compare both models and optimize for deployment using ONNX Runtime.

 #### 📊 Chosen Dataset: Intel CPU Telemetry Dataset
 - Dataset Name: `intel-cpu-dataset`